 I speak through art based in vulnerability and emotional transparency.
-The experiences in my life that have inspired me the most come from this place.
 I find this vulnerability in free improvisation, writing songs, and in creating unapologetic experiences that say, “I feel with you.”

 Sonya Belaya is a Russian-American musician who divides her time between Michigan and New York.
 As a diverse music-maker performing contemporary, improvised, and classical music, Sonya is invested in vulnerable art and the development of strong, personal collaborations.

 Sonya has performed as a pianist and singer with members of the Detroit Symphony Orchestra,

 New Music Detroit, Michigan Opera Theatre, Willo Collective, Russian Renaissance, and Bang